airpair/coreos-with-docker/post.md

 *Comparing two apps - one that is Docker only and another which is Docker and CoreOS*

-The difference between Docker-only setups vs Docker and CoreOS setups can best be explained by looking at two PaaS apps (both designed to replace Heroku at a much lower price point) - Dokku and Deis.
+The difference between Docker-only setups vs Docker and CoreOS setups can best be explained by looking at two Platform as a Service (PaaS) apps (both designed to replace Heroku at a much lower price point) - Dokku and Deis.
 In a nutshell, Dokku is a simple, single-host mini-PaaS for hobby-type apps that uses Docker while Deis is a multi-host full replacement for Heroku for enterprise type apps that uses Docker for containerization and CoreOS for clustering.
 Deis is highly available and provides more security out of the box due to its usage of CoreOS but it comes with a higher price point because you need at least 3 machines to set it up.
 The biggest selling point of Deis is that it provides easy scalability - you can add or remove machines from the platform at will, while with Dokku you are stuck to just a single machine.

 ## 7 Reasons Docker & CoreOS Are Great